 For this exercise, I’m going to use screenshots of four players: LeBron James, Dwight Howard, Pau Gasol, and Tony Parker.
 For each player, you’ll find screenshots from NBA Live 08, chosen because it’s one of the last PS2-era releases, and represents the pinnacle of the graphics in NBA Live during that generation.
 These will be contrasted with screenshots of the same players in NBA Live 18, the most recent game in the series.
 I’ve also included screenshots of those four players in either NBA Live 09 or NBA Live 10, to draw comparisons with the generation in between.
 Looking at the screenshots, I believe the improvements in NBA Live’s graphics are quite apparent.

 Again, the improvement in graphics is quite clear.
 The faces in NBA Live 18 are far more detailed and realistic, owing to the fact that many players have sat for 3D scans.
 The PS2 graphics are more than respectable for their era, but the head models aren’t as precise, the textures not as detailed.
 Details such as tattoos are present, but the skin textures aren’t as lifelike.
 The technology of the time didn’t allow for the same detail when it came to muscle flexing or skin moving over bone, nor a wide range of facial animations.
 Players are certainly recognisable, but the graphics aren’t anywhere near as good as they are in NBA Live 18.
+It’s clear which rtx 2070 is the best when we ran them in our tests.
+More memory is truly better.

 It’s not just the faces, either.
 Jerseys, and in particular player accessories, used to have a more “painted-on” look.
 These days, they’ll wrinkle, stretch, and billow according to a player’s movement.
 There was some movement back in the PS2 era, mostly with the shorts, but uniforms and accessories were generally static, and looked more like they were part of a player’s skin texture than clothing over the model.
 While those screens are mostly focusing on the players, we can also compare the environments in the background, as well as elements such as the basketball and shoes.
 Again, there has clearly been a noticeable improvement from the graphics of the PlayStation 2 era.